What you should know about FAT

 How did that work out for us?

-Removing fat and messing with whole foods not only didn’t make us skinnier and healthier, but it’s making us sicker and more overweight.
+Removing fat and messing with whole foods not only didn’t make us skinnier and healthier, but it’s making us sicker, more overweight, and is costing us more money.

 I know some of you know this already and know the myths, especially if you’ve been to my classes before.